fanart-tv/fanartwiki/docs/General/Replace an Image.md

 &nbsp;
 &nbsp;

-## 1.)
-Report image for replacement.
+## __1.)
+Report image for replacement.__

 Reporter waits 10 days before doing anything else to see if image was replaced by original uploader.

 ![Report Image](../assets/images/2- Image_Reported.gif)

 &nbsp;
-##2.)
-Moderator gets report and marks image as needing replaced.
+##__2.)
+Report is moderated__

+Moderator detmines if image is a replacement candidate and marks for replacement if it is.

 ![Report Image](../assets/images/3-Mod_Image_Reported.jpg)

 &nbsp;
+##__3.)
+Original Uploader notified__

-##3.)
-This will send a message to the original uploader and give them a chance to respond.
+  * This will send a message to the original uploader and give them a chance to respond.

-If original uploader submits an improved image within the 10 days, this will conclude the report.
+  * If original uploader submits an improved image within the 10 days, this will conclude the report.

 ![Report Image](../assets/images/4-Original_Uploader_Notice.jpg)

 &nbsp;
-##4.)
+##__4.)
+Submit replacement__

 If the original uploader does not respond within 10 days, the reporter can then use the "Replace Image" button to upload his replacement.
+Please note that *anyone* can submit a replacement after the initial 10 days.

 ![Report Image](../assets/images/5a-Replace_Reason.gif)

 &nbsp;

-##5.)
+##__5.)
+Submit with comment__

 Uploader should use the comment section to descibe that this is a replacement.

 ![Report Image](../assets/images/5b-Replace_Dialog.jpg)

 &nbsp;

-##6.)
+##__6.)
+Image is moderated__

 A moderator can then determine if the uploaded version is worthy to replace the original or not.

-If the mod uses Imagus, they can switch back and forth between the two images easily to determine if it’s a superior image.
+*If the moderator uses Imagus, they can switch back and forth between the two images easily to determine if it’s a superior image.*

 ![Report Image](../assets/images/6-Mod_Image_Final.jpg)

 &nbsp;

 If the reporter can not meet the requirements after one denial, the moderator has the option of removing the “Image needs replacing” tag on the image.